Roofing materials as vertical cladding

 Vertical cladding - project examples

-Vertical tiling provides continuity between roof and facade and is fast becoming a popular architectural choice for modern, clean lines.
+Vertical tiling helps to provide continuity between the roof and facade and remains a popular architectural choice.
 Products like concrete tiles and plain clay tiles from Marley can all deliver visually appealing and low maintenance solutions.

 Clay wall cladding for a zero-carbon house - When looking for a unique and aesthetically striking cladding option for a self-build, zero-carbon house in Belgium, Blaff Architects opted for Marley's Acme Single Camber clay plain tiles.
 The result was a visually impressive building that also met the technical and sustainability requirements for high-performance thin wall construction.